Actually Cool Things You Can (Still) Do in Denver Right Now

 Crush a breakfast burrito

 If you’ve accomplished the task of eating green chile on its own, it’s time to take it up a notch.
 Perhaps no dish is more uniquely Denver than a breakfast burrito with green chile piled in or atop it.
 And there are a ton of options to satisfy your quarantine hungover urges.
 Santiago’s handhelds are ubiquitous, while at El Taco de Mexico (yeah, we mention the spot a couple of times, you need to go) when they ask if you want it smothered and with onions and salsa, your answers should be a resounding “yes” and “yes.”
+They’re also a brunch go-to at spots like Bacon Social House and Sam’s No. 3.

 Sign up here for our daily Denver email and be the first to get all the food/drink/fun in town.